Florida Sports Betting Lawsuit: Attorney Says IGRA Does Not Permit Gaming Off Tribal Lands

 Wagering on college sports teams is a gray area.
 In some states, no bets can be taken on any NCAA action.
 In others you are prevented only from betting on in-state college teams' games.
 Elsewhere, however, betting on college football and other sports is permitted.
 It remains to be seen whether Florida sports betting sites are allowed on college sports - with a wealth of top-flight teams in the state, this is a question many bettors will want answered.

 With multiple NFL teams in Florida alongside multiple NBA teams and NHL teams as well as major college athletic programs littered throughout the state, there is a plethora of Florida teams so bet on when the state goes live with betting apps.

 For the vast majority of sports fans, placing a bet on their favorite action is a pleasant, stimulating leisure experience.
 For a small minority, however, gambling can lead to addiction, which in turn causes personal and financial problems.
 Leading sportsbooks have become alert to the necessity of encouraging responsible betting on their platforms.
 Most include links on their home pages to extensive resources of advice and practical assistance for anybody concerned about the extent of their wagering.
 These include advice on limiting bets and self-excluding, as well as links to sources of expert help.
 There are also several well-established national and local bodies, such as the Florida Council on Compulsive Gambling, who offer help and support for people, and their families, who may be affected by gambling issues.

-Yes, sports betting pools are illegal in Florida, as is all sports betting as of now.
+Yes, sports betting pools are illegal in Florida.
 The Florida-Seminole Gaming Compact was struck down in federal courts and is currently undergoing the appeals process, so it is unclear if or when different types of sports betting will be allowed.

 Cited by leading media organizations, such as: